selvachandrasekaranselvaraj/AtomicAI/README.md

 # AtomicAI
-Classification of atoms in a complex MD trajectory
+Classification of atoms in a complex MD trajectory.